 When is Timing an Issue?

-Normal: Again, all women are unique, but ‘normal; cycles range from 21 to 35 days between the first day of one period to the first day of the next.
-The bleeding typically lasts between three and eight days, according to their website.
+Normal: Again, all women are unique, but ‘normal’ cycles range from 21 to 35 days between the first day of one period to the first day of the next.
+The bleeding typically lasts between three and eight days.

 Pain

 Not normal: Pain that can’t be managed with drugstore medications is a sign of a problem.
-Pain that causes nausea and vomiting, should also be cause for concern, especially of the pain begins to radiate down your legs.
+Pain that causes nausea and vomiting should also be cause for concern, especially if the pain begins to radiate down your legs.
 Excessive pain could be an indication of endometriosis or adenomyosis, conditions that are difficult to diagnose if women aren’t forthcoming about their symptoms.

-Pelvic pain experienced outside of your period is also not ‘normal’ and should be investigated further, as it is a potential indication of fibroids, non-cancerous tumors that develop in and around your uterus.
+Pelvic pain experienced outside of your period is also not ‘normal’ and should be investigated further, as it is a potential indication of fibroids.

 Lifestyle Changes